ezequielmiranda87/react-redux-todo/README.md

 ## Description
 A To Do App made with react and redux.
-Check the app live here ->
+Check the app live [here](https://ezequielmiranda87.github.io/react-redux-todo)

 ## Dependencies
     - React